-Scorpion 2 offers a unique 5MHz dry coupled UT probe, and the patented wheel probe has significant benefits when incorporated in remotely operated crawlers.
+Scorpion 2 offers a unique 5MHz dry coupled UT probe, and the patented wheel probe has significant benefits when incorporated in remotely operated inspection robots.
 Conventional ultrasonic probes require constant coupling to transfer the ultrasonic beam from the probe into the test item.
-This couplant is usually water or a gel.
+This couplant is usually water or gel.
 The benefit of dry coupled technology eliminates the need for pumping couplant to the probe which is typically difficult when crawling vertically on an aboveground storage tank.
 The Scorpion 2, comprising only three main components—crawler, instrument, and umbilical/tether—offers unparalleled portability in the market.

-As with all NDT methods, ultrasonic corrosion assessment can be improved by optimizing equipment selection.
-The dry coupled wheel probe that attaches to the Scorpion 2 scanner has a proven track record for corrosion assessment of storage tanks and other large assets.
-Until now, it was only available with a 5Mhz crystal, universally recognized as the most versatile probe.
-However, as the images suggest, when testing thin material with fine areas of corrosion, increasing the probe frequency enhances performance and data quality.
-Also, testing thick components, attenuative materials or components with poor surface conditions benefit from the low frequency option.
+As with all non-destructive testing inspection methods, ultrasonic corrosion assessment can be improved by optimizing equipment selection.
+The dry coupled wheel probe that attaches to the Scorpion 2 crawler has a proven track record for assessing corrosion found on storage tanks and other large assets.
+The supplied 5MHz crystal is universally recognized as the most versatile probe and as the scans above suggest, whether testing thin or thick material with fine areas of corrosion, the performance and data quality is retained.
+Check out this blog to learn how to roll on to better tank inspection data and decision making.

 Eddyfi Technologies is your true one-stop phased array ultrasonic testing shop offering everything from standard and custom probes and scanners to instruments like TOPAZ® and Gekko® trusted by industry leaders worldwide.
 Contact our friendly experts to discuss your requirements today!